ansys/python-usd-viewer/exploration.md

 ## Datoviz and Vulkan

-Since Synopsys uses mainly Vulkan internally, we can integrate Datoviz, which is a VTK equivalent of vulkan, although much less mature.
+Since Synopsis uses mainly Vulkan internally, we can integrate Datoviz, which is a VTK equivalent of vulkan, although much less mature.
 It is well maintained.